skip to main |

 We are all aware of the threat to bees from the loss of habitat, but who is prepared to do anything about it?

 I'm finding the subject of solitary bees quite tricky - there is over 200 species in UK and trying to find them has been far more complicated than looking for the distinct bumblebees or familiar honey bees.
+Looking for and catching solitary bees in summer with Brian (the ecologist) revealed that their behaviour and how they look is entirely different from what i was expecting.

 Here is one of the bees we caught in summer: Andrena subopaca.
 It's a common small black bee and even though we caught it in July we were only able to name it after taking it to Liverpool Museum to be able to identify it properly.
 As you can see from the image it is tiny and not at all what i thought bees look like.